BEFORE YOU GO...

 How to Determine Vulnerabilities in Risk Assessment?

-Risk assessments help your business in identifying vulnerabilities whilst implementing AML risk assessment.
-Risk assessment varies based on your business size, the clients you deal with, and the type of services you offer.
+Risk assessments help businesses identify vulnerabilities whilst implementing AML risk assessment.
+Risk assessment varies based on the size of a business, its clients, and the type of services offered.

 - Who are the customers you serve?